koonwen/iouring_tracer/README.md

 should be processed asynchronously.
 In particular, there are 3 pathways that can happen in the `io_issue_sqe` kernel call:

-1. Direct Submission (fast path): If the operation can be started immediately and is likely to complete quickly (and asynchronously), `io_issue_sqe` will directly submit the I/O operation to the device driver or appropriate subsystem.
-This is done in a way that does not block the submitting process.
+1. Inline completion (fast path): If the IO request can be carried out immediately and does not need to wait, (i.e. the network interface has pending data), `io_issue_sqe` will directly process the request and return the result onto the completion queue.

-2. Deferred Execution (slow path): In some cases, operations may not be able to start immediately or require more complex setup. `io_issue_sqe` can queue these operations internally within io_uring or hand them off to other parts of the kernel that will handle them asynchronously.
-This deferral is crucial for maintaining the non-blocking nature of io_uring.
-[Goes to the workqueue?]
+2. Poll arming (slow path): For operations that are unable to start immediately but have non-blocking support, `io_issue_sqe` will add them to a poll set (register them for notification when they are ready to be consumed).
+When they are ready, they are processed and added to the completion ring

-3. Arm a poll?
+3. Async worker pool (slow path): For operations that are unable to start immediately and do not have non-blockin support, `io_issue_sqe` adds them to a pool of kernel io-workers that picks up the requests and gets blocked on them until they complete.
+This allows multiple blocking requests to complete asynchronously by having multiple io-workers handling each one.

 This feature allows users to visualize the path a request takes in the kernel.
 The lifetime of a request starts from a submission into the